-- 1. Farming (see Goal 3: Agricultural Lands). - 2.
+- 1. Farming (see Goal 3: Agricultural Lands Background Report and County-wide Element). - 2.
 Small woodlots. - 3.
 Low density residential (2 acres or more). - 4.
 Commercial (gas station, grocery store).

 In the Seaside Rural area there are about four distinct areas of housing.
-Because of the unique circumstances which characterize these areas, different lot sizes have been designated.
+Because of the unique circumstances which characterize these areas, different lot sizes have been/ designated_are-proposed.

-In order to compliment Cannon Beach's Plan and to buffer the urban area from adjacent forest land, a five two-acre zone has been designated for land outside of the Cannon Beach Urban Growth Boundary.
-The Seal Rock and Elkwood Mountain subdivisions, however, have been zoned for an average lot size of two acres because of ownership patterns existing at the time the original comprehensive plan was adopted in 1980.
+In order to compliment Cannon Beach's Plan and to buffer the urban area from adjacent forest land, a five-acre zone has been designated is proposed for land outside of the Cannon Beach Urban Growth Boundary.
+The Seal Rock and Elkwood Mountain subdivisions, however, are proposed have been zoned for an average lot size of two acres because of existing ownerships ownership patterns existing at the time the original comprehensive plan was adopted in 1980.

 The residential area from the Cannon Beach junction to Black Bridge is within the Seaside fire district and close to the commercial centers of Seaside and Cannon Beach.
-Because of the built-up nature of the area, this area has been zoned for two-acre parcels.
+Because of the built-up nature of the area, this area https://example.com/has-been-zoned-for-two-acre-parcels-is-proposed-for-a-two-acre-zone.

-The area east of Black Bridge to the Highway 53 junction has been zoned for five-acre parcels because of the distance to commercial areas and the existing average lot size in 1980 when the comprehensive plan was originally adopted.
+The area east of Black Bridge to the Highway 53 junction has been zoned for five-acre parcels is proposed for a five-acre zone because of the distance to commercial areas, and the existing average lot size in 1980 when the comprehensive plan was originally adopted, and as an intermediary between the two-acre zone and the larger ten-acre zone proposed for the area south of the Highway 53 junction to Soapstone Creek Bridge.